-For judicial candidates, the COUNTY ELECTIONS OFFICIAL will not accept language in a candidate statement that in any way makes reference to other candidates for judicial office or to another candidate's qualifications, character, or activities pursuant to California Elections Code Section 13308.
-For these candidates, the COUNTY ELECTIONS OFFICIAL will remove the improper language from the statement and not allow it to be printed.
-The judicial candidate will be notified of the improper language and its removal from the statement.
+The COUNTY ELECTIONS OFFICIAL will not accept language in a candidate statement that in any way makes reference to other candidates or to another candidate's qualifications, character, or activities pursuant to California Elections Code Section 13308.
+The COUNTY ELECTIONS OFFICIAL will remove the improper language from the statement and not allow it to be printed.
+The candidate will be notified of the improper language and its removal from the statement.